francescodalsavio/Google-AdMob-Tutorial-SwiftUI-Banner-Interstitial/README.md

 # Google-AdMob-Tutorial-SwiftUI-Banner-Interstitial

-Before running this app install this pod:
+Before running this app Run $ pod install in your project directory.

-pod 'Google-Mobile-Ads-SDK'